August 13, 2012

 In response to a another question, the love of God for all men will encourage our hearts and minds today.
-In Acts 10:34, page 1720, we behold more of the initial stages of fulfillment of the prophecy of Jesus Christ in Acts 1:8, page 1699: “but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
+In Acts 10:34, we see more of the initial stages of fulfillment of the prophecy of Jesus Christ in Acts 1:8: “but you will receive power when the Holy Spirit has come upon you; and you shall be My witnesses both in Jerusalem, and in all Judea and Samaria, and even to the remotest part of the earth.”
 Jesus described there a geographical expansion of the church, and also an expansion beyond the Jewish people.
 Gentiles would be coming to hear and receive the Gospel of Jesus Christ, brought to them by apostles and evangelists sent by God.
-So, in Acts 10:34, page 1720, we see this expansion of the church coming to Gentiles outside of Jerusalem.
+So, in Acts 10:34-35, we see this expansion of the church coming to Gentiles outside of Jerusalem.

 So we learn more about the love of God without partiality today.

 ● Peter learned from God by direct revelation that Peter should not call anyone cleansed by God unholy or unclean.

 ● God revealed to Peter that Peter should preach the Gospel of Jesus Christ to Gentiles, just like Jews, because God can cleanse Gentiles by faith in Christ, just like He cleanses Jews by faith alone.
 One Lord Jesus, one faith, one baptism, one church.

 ● Peter witnessed God save Gentiles by the same Gospel of Jesus Christ preached to the Jews.
 The Gentiles also received the Holy Spirit, just like the Jews, visibly demonstrating the love and power of salvation in the new lives of the Gentiles.